Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

 Overall, the studies discussed above seek to engage constructively and transparently with DMs to accurately elicit and represent their evolving preferences while effectively managing imperfect preference information that may be partial, inconsistent, unstable, or uncertain.
-However, these studies often overlook DM's risk-averse preferences regarding these uncertainties, which include parameter uncertainty, utility function ambiguity, and potential model misspecifications.
-It is critical to recognize the prevalence and potential impact of evaluation scale distortions resulting from differing risk preferences on decision outcomes.
-On the other hand, some studies subjectively assume a piecewise linear utility function based on multi-attribute utility theory, which is a simplified approximation to the true utility function.
-Theoretically, This subjective assumption fails to provide error bounds and performance guarantees for utility function approximation, going further to provide an effective preference elicitation scheme that reduces these errors.
+However, some studies subjectively assume a piecewise linear utility function based on multi-attribute utility theory, which is a simplified approximation to the true utility function.
+Theoretically, this subjective assumption fails to provide error bounds and performance guarantees for utility function approximation, going further to provide an effective preference elicitation scheme that reduces these errors.